In conjunction with the American Association for Pediatric Ophthalmology and Strabismus and the American Academy of Pediatrics

-- Provide attendees with a broad-based update on the diagnosis and management of pediatric ophthalmic diseases and strabismus.
+- Provide attendees with a broad-based update on the diagnosis and management of pediatric ophthalmic diseases and strabismus in adults and children.

-- Provide insight into new therapeutic options for treatment of a variety of pediatric eye disorders.
+- Provide insight into new or controversial therapeutic options for treatment of a variety of pediatric eye disorders.

 This meeting will enable attendees to: